KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 ## Step 7, Step 8 and Finish
 Very good slides.
 This should be the standard in how you tackle each slide.
 Good language and easy to follow.

 The Finish page is also very good.
 I think it is nice to get a summary of what content I have gone through and what steps I should take next if I want to learn more about the topic.
 Especially good that you include a link to other sources so the user can easily continue exploring.
-This could be improved by adding even more links to more
+This could be improved by adding even more links to more sources.